Arvoreen/troposphere-maven-plugin/README.md

 [Jython]: http://www.jython.org/

 NOTE: As of release 2.3.0, the maven-troposphere-plugin will follow the troposphere release numbering (version 2.3.0 of plugin includes version 2.3.0 of troposphere, etc.)

+UPDATE: With release 2.6.0, the Jython requirement has switched from the jython-standalone package to the jython-installer.
+Please update your project POM file appropriately